raphael/linux-samus/README.md

 > *NOTE* this scripts makes a number of assumptions on your system (e.g.
 > `alsaucm` and `amixer` are both installed and the file
 > /etc/pulse/default.pa contains a line to load the modules using udev).
-If the setup script fails please see the #1 FAQ "Enabling sound step-by-step".
+If the setup script fails please see below "Enabling sound step-by-step".

 To enable X11 acceleration run the `xaccel.sh` script:
 ```